Fairs, Festivals, Concerts & Markets — August Events in Eastern Iowa - NewsBreak

 We're all very busy, right?
 On the go... often living out of our cars.
 One thing about Iowa and many Midwestern states, the place we live/work can be very rural.
 Meaning that mass transit or carpooling isn't always an option.
 What this means is for many of us, myself included,...

 You'd better get that air conditioning tuned up and ready.
 A major heat wave is on its way.
 Cedar Rapids has seen high temperatures climb above 90 degrees just twice during July.
 It happened six times in June, including a high of 93 on June 21.
 That's been the hottest day of the summer so far.
-More than likely, it won't stay that way for long.
+More than likely, it won't stay that way much longer.

 Cedar Rapids, IA